-Your Cloud for Adobe Commerce Starter architecture supports up to four environments, including a Master environment that contains the initial project code, the Staging environment, and up to two Integration environments.
+Your Adobe Commerce on cloud infrastructure Starter architecture supports up to four environments, including a Master environment that contains the initial project code, the Staging environment, and up to two Integration environments.

 All environments are in PaaS (Platform-as-a-Service) containers.
 These containers are deployed inside highly restricted containers on a grid of servers.
 These environments are read-only, accepting deployed code changes from branches pushed from your local workspace.
 Each environment provides a database and web server.